LarryWg/Decluttr/README.md

 - Ensure the backend server is running (`npm start` in backend directory)
 - Check that the backend URL in extension settings matches your server URL
-- Verify CORS setting in backend allow requests from extension
+- Verify CORS setting in backend allow request  s from extension

 ### Gmail Authentication Issues